-The Winnipeg Jets True North Foundation (WJTNF) serves as the entity through which The Winnipeg Jets Hockey Club performs its philanthropic responsibilities to the Province of Manitoba.
+The True North Youth Foundation (TNYF) serves as the entity through which The Winnipeg Jets Hockey Club performs its philanthropic responsibilities to the Province of Manitoba.
 It fulfills this obligation by supporting registered charities within our community who focus on the youth of our province and by developing and operating programs that serve disadvantaged kids.
-The WJTNF was founded in October of 1996 as the Manitoba Moose Yearling Foundation, which it remained until prior to the 2011/12 hockey season.
+The TNYF was founded in October of 1996 as the Manitoba Moose Yearling Foundation, which it remained until prior to the 2011/12 hockey season.
 Since inception, True North’s charitable efforts have raised and disbursed over $8 million dollars.

 During last year’s season, the Foundation was able to direct over $1.9 worth of funding to our youth based programming along with other local and non for profits.